-see Corollary~\ref{cor:Xpestimates}.
 The proof relies on a passage to polar coordinates (with two radial coordinates) and delicate pointwise bounds for the kernel function in these coordinates, see~Proposition~\ref{prop:KjBound}.
-This in turn is based on new oscillatory integral estimates that we defer to the Appendix (Theorem~\ref{thm:OscillatoryIntegral}) due to their purely technical nature.
-We shall have to switch to the more complicated setting of mixed Lorentz spaces in order to prove a counterpart of~\eqref{eq:strategyI} in the exceptional case $k=m=\frac{d}{2}$.
-Roughly speakting, this configuration is special and requires a separate analysis because $\frac{2m}{m+1}$ becomes an endpoint exponent with respect to the $k$-dimensional and the $(d-k)-$dimensional variable, i.e., $m=k=d-k=\frac{d}{2}$ then satisfies $\frac{2m}{m+1}=\frac{2k}{2k+1}=\frac{2(d-k)}{d-k+1}$.
-For a more precise statement see Lemma~\ref{lem:XpEstimates}.
-The final step is, in the case $m\neq \frac{d}{2}$, to combine the estimates \eqref{eq:strategyII},\eqref{eq:strategyI} via interpolation.
-In the nonendpoint case with $\frac{1}{p}-\frac{1}{q}>\frac{2}{d+m}$ this is straightforward, but the endpoint case requires a finer analysis again based on Bourgain's summation method~\cite[Appendix]{CarberySeegerETC1999}.
+This is based on oscillatory integral estimates that we defer to the Appendix (Theorem~\ref{thm:OscillatoryIntegral}) due to their purely technical nature.
+We shall have to switch to the more complicated setting of mixed Lorentz spaces in order to prove a counterpart of~\eqref{eq:strategyI} in the exceptional case $m=\frac{d}{2}$.
+Roughly speaking, this configuration is special and requires a separate analysis because $\frac{2m}{m+1}$ becomes an endpoint exponent with respect to both the $k$-dimensional and the $(d-k)-$dimensional variable, see Lemma~\ref{lem:XpEstimates} for details.
+The final step is, in the case $m\neq \frac{d}{2}$, to combine the estimates \eqref{eq:strategyII},\eqref{eq:strategyI} via interpolation using Bourgain's summation method.
 This works out nicely in the case $m\neq \frac{d}{2}$, but an analogous interpolation scheme for $m=\frac{d}{2}$ requires more work given that real interpolation of estimates between mixed Lorentz spaces is needed.
 To solve this subtle problem we use recent results from real interpolation theory of mixed Lorentz spaces~\cite[Corollary~1]{Mandel2023}.
-In this way we derive the estimates at the points D' and D in Figure~\ref{fig:Riesz} that lie on the diagonal line $\frac{1}{p}-\frac{1}{q}=\frac{2}{d+m}$.
+In this way we derive the $L^{p,1}-L^{q,\infty}$-estimates at the points D' and D in Figure~\ref{fig:Riesz} that lie on the diagonal line $\frac{1}{p}-\frac{1}{q}=\frac{2}{d+m}$.
 The proof is then completed via interpolation with the easier bounds in the corners B',B,A.